AstriBoy/SCP-Facility-Management-Game/README.md

 SCP Facility Management offers a complete gaming experience, allowing you to immerse yourself in the rich world of SCP and testing your management and strategy skills.
 Will you be able to prove yourself as a skilled Facility administrator and an expert in handling anomalous objects?
 Get ready to find out as you explore the SCP Universe and face unique challenges in this addictive tycoon simulation game.

+---

-# **Copyright Terms and Conditions**
+## **Copyright Terms and Conditions**

 1. **Copyright**:
-    SCP Facility Management including its source code, art, and all other content (except SCP stories) created and developed for the game, are the exclusive property of the undersigned (hereinafter referred to as "The Creator") and the SCP Foundation in self.
+    SCP Facility Management including its source code, art, and all other content (except SCP stories) created and developed for the game, are the exclusive property of the undersigned (hereinafter referred to as "The Creator") and the SCP Foundation in itself.
 The game is protected by applicable copyright laws and all related rights.

 2. **Personal and Non-Commercial Use**:
     The game is intended for personal, non-commercial use only.
-Users have the right to install, play and enjoy the game for personal purposes, but are not authorized to sell, distribute or make money in any way from the game, its source code or its contents.
+Users have the right to install, play and enjoy the game for personal purposes, but are not authorized to sell, distribute or make money in any way from the game, its source code, or its contents.

 3. **Copyright Violations**:
     The Creator reserves the right to take legal action against anyone who violates the copyright terms set forth above.
 This may result in legal action for damages and losses resulting from such violations.

 4. **Communication and Authorization Requests**:
     Any request for permission for use other than that permitted in these terms and conditions must be made in writing to the Creator.
-The Creator reserves the right to grant or deny such permission in its sole discretion.
+The Creator reserves the right to grant or deny such permission at its sole discretion.

 5. **Changes to the Copyright Terms and Conditions**:
     The Creator reserves the right to make changes to these Copyright Terms and Conditions at any time.
 Users are responsible for regularly checking for changes and accepting them.